-It can be used to hold feet in varying degrees of dorsiflexion and the hips in abduction.
-Desired degree of rotation can be achieved by appropriate bending of crossbar.
+It can be used to hold feet in varying degrees of dorsiflexion and the hips in the abduction.
+The desired degree of rotation can be achieved by appropriate bending of the crossbar.

 Above Knee Orthoses

-The above knee orthoses may be used support the body weight or prevent and correct abnormal motion at the knee.
-From knee down, the component are the same as of below knee orthoses except that the uprights extend upward to the knee joint.
+The above knee orthoses may be used to support the body weight or prevent and correct abnormal motion at the knee.
+From knee down, the components are the same as of below knee orthoses except that the uprights extend upward to the knee joint.